 This spring we’re combining practical reading and writing with gorgeous nature journalling, and fun hands-on literacy games.
-Here’s what you’ll find in the Seasons School Spring Workshop literacy resources.
+Here’s what you’ll find in the Seasons School Spring Learning literacy resources.

 Spring literacy activities that are fun!

 We have a particular focus on Literacy on Fridays in our Spring Workshop but as the whole programme criss-crosses the traditional curriculum, as it’s centred on project-based learning, literacy is woven all through the four weeks.

 We have a particular focus on Literacy on Fridays in our week by week plan, but you can use these activities at anytime to suit your needs.
 You’ll also find a selection of letter and word activities here that you can dip into throughout the season, to help your children develop their reading and writing, whatever stage they are at.

 Easter Egg Alphabet printables – upper and lower case, plus ideas on how to use them

 Here are lots of spring-themed literacy activities that you can use throughout the season.

 You can adapt them to suit the stage of literacy that your child is learning at.
 Very young children may be focused on making marks and recognising letter, then working on writing letters and recognising their own name, then working on spelling and their own writing.

 There’s no rush, so go with your child.
 Some families choose not to offer structured literacy activities, and some families love them, so please feel free to use, adapt, or not use these ideas, to suit your own child.

 If you do like these kind of activities, you can offer them at different times through the season, so your children can meet, practise and master skills over time.
 They are playful, hands-on and appealing to the senses, and can make playing with reading and writing lots of fun.